pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 Open `sample-T2-mask.nii.gz` in **Slicer**, which should be in your `strct` directory.
 Make sure that you select **Show Options** in the upper right corner and then scroll over and select the **Label Map** option.
 You will also need to open `sample-T2-xc.nii.gz`.

-You’ll need to convert the mask to a segmentation.
-Go to the “Segmentations” module, and go to “Export/import models and labelmaps.”
-Make sure “Import” and “Labelmap” are highlighted, and that your mask is the “Input node.”
+you'll need to convert the mask to a segmentation.
+Go to the "Segmentations" module, and go to "Export/import models and labelmaps".
+Make sure "Import" and "Labelmap" are highlighted, and that your mask is the "Input node".
 Click **Import**.

-Switch to the **“Segment Editor”** module.
-Click on the “sample-t2-mask”, and make sure the segmentation is “mask” and the master volume is “sample-T2-xc”.
+Switch to the **"Segment Editor"** module.
+Click on the "sample-t2-mask", and make sure the segmentation is "mask" and the master volume is "sample-T2-xc".

 Because they use training data to make the masks, structural masks often do not need a lot or any editing.
 You should mainly edit large chunk of brain that are missing or large areas that are labeled that are not brain.
 Since it would be near impossible to be consistent, do not worry about editing single voxels around the edge of the brain.
 Sometimes this can be more harmful than beneficial, but on this example brain there are a few places that could use editing.

 You now have a set of tools before you on the left portion of the screen that you can use to make sure that all of the brain and only brain is covered by the mask, although it is best to be over-inclusive as opposed to under inclusive.
-I’ve found it’s best to start by selecting the **Margin** tool, which is the second one in the second row under **Effects**.
-Make sure “Grow” is selected and then choose **Apply** as this will make sure the edges are covered.
+We've found it's best to start by selecting the **Margin** tool, which is the second one in the second row under **Effects**.
+Make sure "Grow" is selected and then choose **Apply** as this will make sure the edges are covered.

 The tool that is mainly useful for editing the mask is the **Paint** tool, which is the second tool in the first row.
 Also feel free to experiment with the other tools to see if you can make good use of them